 - 508.1 When the car with crew aboard has stopped at the start control, the marshal will enter the time scheduled for the start of the car in question on the timecard (hour and minute).
-The marshal will hand the timecard back to the crew. - 508.2 When Rally-time clocks are in use, the control official will enter the SSS time into the clock which will then display by means of a digital readout counting down from 59 seconds with the competitor starting on zero seconds.

-Should Rally-time clocks not be in use, or fail before the SSS time, the control official will count the competitor down by appropriate hand signals to indicate the time remaining to SSS time.

-- 508.3 Any competitor who, by his own choice, makes no attempt to start a special stage at his due time and/or attempts to have his SSS time amended to a later time, shall be reported by the control official concerned and may be excluded by the Clerk of the Course.
-See ASSR 401.b - 508.4 The times recorded in the memory of the Rally-time clock will be used to determine if a jump / false start has occurred or to resolve other timing discrepancies. - 508.5 Times recorded on the competitor's timecard will be used for scoring a competition.
-However, if there is a discrepancy between the times on the competitor's timecard and the control official's sequence sheet and/or the clock memory, the Clerk of the Course will make a ruling, taking all evidence into account, regarding which of the times will be used for scoring purposes.

-1) Repeated reports of discrepancies in the times recorded by an individual competitor will result in him/her being reported to MSA for possible further investigation and action.

-508.6 The onus rests with the competitor to go to the official clock in the control, if he requires verification of a time recorded and not for the control official to bring the clock to the competitor.
+The marshal will hand the timecard back to the crew. - 508.2 When Rally-time clocks are in use, the control official will enter the SSS time into the clock which will then display by means of a digital readout counting down from 59 seconds with the competitor starting on zero seconds. - Should Rally-time clocks not be in use, or fail before the SSS time, the control official will count the competitor down by appropriate hand signals to indicate the time remaining to SSS time. - Any competitor who, by his own choice, makes no attempt to start a special stage at his due time and/or attempts to have his SSS time amended to a later time, shall be reported by the control official concerned and may be excluded by the Clerk of the Course.
+See SSR 401.iii - 508.4 The times recorded in the memory of the Rally-time clock will be used to determine if a jump / false start has occurred or to resolve other timing discrepancies. - Times recorded on the competitor's timecard will be used for scoring a competition.
+However, if there is a discrepancy between the times on the competitor's timecard and the control official's sequence sheet and/or the clock memory, the Clerk of the Course will make a ruling, taking all evidence into account, regarding which of the times will be used for scoring purposes. - 1) Repeated reports of discrepancies in the times recorded by an individual competitor will result in him/her being reported to MSA for possible further investigation and action. - 508.6 The onus rests with the competitor to go to the official clock in the control, if he requires verification of a time recorded and not for the control official to bring the clock to the competitor. - 508.7 The start of a special stage may only be delayed in relation to the scheduled starting time by the appropriate marshal after he has obtained approval from the Clerk of the Course. - 508.8.
+A false start, particularly one made before the signal has been given is penalised as follows: